m4st3rP/ForzaHorizon6Randomiser/README.md

 [**Click here to use the Randomiser**](https://m4st3rp.github.io/ForzaHorizon6Randomiser/)

-A professional, web-based tool built with SvelteKit to randomly generate event constraints for Forza Horizon 6.
-Whether you are looking for a unique racing challenge or simply want variety in your cruising, this tool provides thousands of possible combinations for your next session.
+A web-based tool built with SvelteKit to randomly generate event constraints for Forza Horizon 6.
+Whether you are looking for a unique racing challenge or simply want variety in your cruising, this tool provides endless possible combinations for your next session.

 ## Features